kaushikacharya/course_programming_assignment/deep_learning_pytorch_fundamentals_educative/notes/Chapter_3.md

       - **Understand in depth**:
         - Why we need to put the parameter updation under no_grad to avoid disrupting dynamic computation graph.
           - To keep the update out of the gradient computation.
+          - To avoid messing with PyTorch's Dynamic Computation Graph during the manual update of the parameters.
   - ### Summary
     - Another usecase of no_grad will be discussed in the chapter: rethinking the training loop.